lemoncheesecake/lemoncheesecake/README.md

 my_sub_testsuite.py
 ```

-# Testsuite hooks
+# Testsuite setup and teardown methods

 Testsuites provide several methods that give the user the possibility to execute code at particular steps of the testsuite execution:

-- `before_suite` is called before executing the tests of the testsuite; if something wrong happens (a call to `log_error` or a raised exception) then the whole testsuite execution is aborted
+- `setup_suite` is called before executing the tests of the testsuite; if something wrong happens (a call to `log_error` or a raised exception) then the whole testsuite execution is aborted
-- `before_test` takes the test name as argument and is called before each test; if something wrong happen then the test execution is aborted
+- `setup_test` takes the test name as argument and is called before each test; if something wrong happen then the test execution is aborted
-- `after_test` is called after each test (it takes the test name as argument); if something wrong happens the executed test will be mark as failed
+- `teardown_test` is called after each test (it takes the test name as argument); if something wrong happens the executed test will be mark as failed
-- `after_suite` is called after executing the tests of the testsuite
+- `teardown_suite` is called after executing the tests of the testsuite

 Note that:

-- code within `before_suite` and `after_suite` methods is executed in a dedicated context and the data it generates (checks, logs) will be represented the same way as a test in the test report
+- code within `setup_suite` and `teardown_suite` methods is executed in a dedicated context and the data it generates (checks, logs) will be represented the same way as a test in the test report
-- code within `before_test` and `after_test` methods is executed within the related test context and the data it generates will be associated to the given test
+- code within `setup_test` and `teardown_test` methods is executed within the related test context and the data it generates will be associated to the given test

 # Metadata